 The Supplier will not be entitled to profit anticipated on any part of the Contract terminated.

+Commonwealth Access (Core)

-Commonwealth Access: At the Commonwealth’s request (acting reasonably), the Supplier must permit the Commonwealth and its nominees timely and sufficient access to the Supplier’s premises, records or accounts relevant to the Contract to:
+At the Commonwealth’s request (acting reasonably), the Supplier must permit the Commonwealth and its nominees timely and sufficient access to the Supplier’s premises, records or accounts relevant to the Contract to:

-undertake quality audits and quality surveillance (as defined in AS/NZ ISO 9000 current at the date the Purchase Order is issued) of the Supplier’s quality system and/or the production processes related to the Supplies; and
+undertake quality audits and quality surveillance (as defined in AS/NZ ISO 9000 current at the Effective Date) of the Supplier’s quality system and/or the production processes related to the Supplies; and

 monitor the Supplier’s work health and safety and environmental compliance in connection with the provision of the Supplies.